includeos/IncludeOS/test/net/integration/configure/README.md

-# Autoconf Test
+# Configure Test

-Verifies that `disk/config.json` is getting correctly parsed.
+Verifies that the network config in `config.json` is getting correctly parsed.